ShadCimm/UNIT99-E_OS/README.md

 This launcher was designed and developed as the digital heart of the real-world [**Vault-Tec Hyundai Accent (Vault Maintenance Unit 99-E)**](https://www.reddit.com/r/Fallout/comments/1tp90gw/finally_took_my_custom_vaulttec_hyundai_accent/) project.

-Optimized to run smoothly on low-end and budget dashboard hardware, Pip-OS brings the wasteland aesthetic directly to your vehicle without sacrificing system performance.
+Optimized to run smoothly on low-end and budget dashboard hardware, this launcher brings the wasteland aesthetic directly to your vehicle without sacrificing system performance.

 This repository is intended for APK releases and user documentation only.